team1306/scouting/README.md

 ## Components

+### exampledata.json

+`exampledata.json` is our test data file for all of the scripts.
+It contains data meant to test all of our scripting, though it is not a complete simulation of a tournament (such a simulation will be provided by either randomly generated or previous tournament data.)

 ### getschedule.py

 `getschedule.py` was created to download and parse the match schedules posted by FIRST at the beginning of a tournament.
 It takes in arguments of the schedule URL and a team number, and outputs a list of teams which do not share matches with the input team.